vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Old Man Marini and the Perilous Candy Island.md

 Extra-Fortified Sugar

+# Notes
+Things to stop Icarus from flying
+- Jerri
+- Icarus is bright
+- Must fly fast and move while flying
+- Complicated terrain (Icarus is not ethereal).
 # Background
 **Old Man Marini (Willy Wonka)** is the owner of Marini's at the Beach.
 He likes to make new candies all the time.
 He's been working on a candy, a recreation of the everlasting gobstopper, the candy marble.
 Unfortunately, he is missing just one ingredient: **Extra-Fortified Sugar**.
 Thus, he must make a perilous trip to **Candy Island**.